memfault/interrupt/_drafts/memfault-esp-component.md

 <!-- prettier-ignore-start -->

 [^1]: This is a simplification, but it's close enough for our purposes.
 See [full explanation here](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/api-guides/build-system.html#build-process).
+[^2]: The example app is a simple ESP32 app that demonstrates the Memfault SDK's features, and can be [found here](https://github.com/memfault/memfault-firmware-sdk/tree/master/examples/esp32)

 <!-- prettier-ignore-end -->